towolf/towolf.github.com/docs/PsychSound/InitializePsychSound.markdown

-For cards without native ASIO drivers, there's the free ASIO4ALL driver, downloadable from http://asio4all.com, which may or may not work well on your specific sound card \- The driver emulates the ASIO interface on top of the WDM\-KS \(Windows Driver Model Kernel Streaming\) API from Microsoft, so the quality depends on the underlying WDM driver.
+For cards without native ASIO drivers, there's the free ASIO4ALL driver, downloadable from http://asio4all.com, which may or may not work well on your specific sound card - The driver emulates the ASIO interface on top of the WDM-KS \(Windows Driver Model Kernel Streaming\) API from Microsoft, so the quality depends on the underlying WDM driver.
 For research grade use, please do yourself a favor and invest in a real ASIO card.